Nicolas Legat, upon his arrival from Russia in 1923 opened a studio in London. It immediately became the mecca for every ballet dancer.

-Nicolas Legat had the ability to appreciate and emulate from myriad cultures and teachers, continually inspiring him to perfect the art of dance.
+Nicolas Legat was born in Moscow in 1869.
+He had the ability to appreciate and emulate from myriad cultures and teachers, continually inspiring him to perfect the art of dance.

-He understood the importance of blending from a mix of techniques and methods and was recognized as the genius behind Russian Ballet.
+He understood the importance of blending a mix of techniques and methods and through this he came known as the genius behind Russian Ballet.

 He was also responsible for introducing this unique art form from Russia to England and the rest of Europe.

-As creators of some of the original, most famous classical male variations in the Petipa / Ivanov Repertoire, Nicolas Legat and his brother Sergei Legat, were both given the opportunity to show their abilities as choreographers through their own version of The Fairy Doll, which is still performed today at the Vaganova Academy in St. Petersberg and was performed at The London Coliseum in 2017.
+As creators of some of the original, most famous classical male variations in the Petipa / Ivanov Repertoire, Nicolas and his brother Sergei Legat, were both given the opportunity as choreographers through their own version of The Fairy Doll, which is still performed today at the Vaganova Academy in St. Petersberg and was performed at The London Coliseum in 2017.

-Nicolas Legat was born in Moscow in 1869.
-He was stamped with the mark of genius and was soon recognized for his extraordinary talent by being awarded the Charles Didelot Scholarship.
-On the Jubilee of his twenty five years of service to the Imperial Theatre, he startled the world of ballet when his entrance at the Imperial Marinsky Theatre stopped the performance as the entire audience, including the Tsar, rose to their feet for an astounding 15 minutes.
+On the Jubilee of his twenty five years of service to the Imperial Theatre, he amazed the world of ballet when his entrance at the Imperial Marinsky Theatre as the entire audience, including the Tsar, rose to their feet for an astounding 15 minutes.

 Legat’s teaching ability produced some of the most famous dancers of the time, including Olga Preobrazhenskaya, Matilda Kschesinskaya, Michel Fokine, Vaslav Nijinsky, Anna Pavlova, Tamara Karsavina and Agripppina Vaganova.

-He was the Maitre every talent wanted to have as their instructor.
-All turned to him for quality and inspiration and in 1909 he inherited the Maitre’s post as Master of the ‘Class of Perfection’ for the Imperial Ballet, with his main aim being to preserve the legacy of Petipa.
+He was the Maitre every premiere dancer wanted to have as their instructor.
+They turned to him for quality and inspiration and in 1909 he inherited the Maitre’s post as Master of the ‘Class of Perfection’ for the Imperial Ballet.
+His main aim was to preserve the legacy of Petipa.

 Following the First World War, Legat attempted to return to Russia, but found that, as a result of the revolution, it was impossible to find work in his beloved homeland again.